Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Most comfortable noise cancelling headphones

-Treblab Z2 are the most nicely made of the bunch, with rotatable ear cups, good noise cancellation and comfortable fit.
+Treblab Z2 are the most nicely made of the bunch, with rotatable ear cups, good noise cancellation, snug fit, and aptX support.

 - Comfortable, plush earpads